-Discover why the ‘Fourth Industrial Revolution’ is important and how to implement it for your company.
+Discover why the 'Fourth Industrial Revolution' is important and how to implement it in your company.

 Industry 4.0 is a term created in Germany at the beginning of this decade to represent the 4th wave of society based on modern automation, Information and Computer Technologies (ICT) and new manufacturing technologies.

 The previous waves were the Industrial Revolution which used water and steam power to drive industry, the wave of mass production, which radically changed the economics of production and the Digital Era of modern electronics and computing.